Melchior Nunes Barreto: Mission to East and South East Asia

 From India, Barreto tried to sail to Japan through Malacca in 1554.
 He did not reach his intended destination at first.
 Instead, he visited several Islands in the Malaysian archipelago, including the island of Lampacau.
 He paid tribute to the tomb of Francis Xavier on Sancham.
 From Malaysia, Barreto continued on to the Portuguese enclave of Macau, south of Canton (Guangzhou).
 He reached the Portuguese enclave on November 20, 1555.
 He was one of the first Jesuits to visit China, and stayed for about 10 months.
 (The Jesuit effort to reach China began with the founder of the order, Francis Xavier, who never reached the mainland, dying after only a year on the Chinese island of Shangchuan.)
 Barreto was the first Catholic priest to be allowed to leave Macao and enter the city of Canton.
 His mission included ransoming three Portuguese prisoners.

 During his mission, Barreto noted an indifference of the Chinese people toward their own religion, alongside low esteem for their clergy.
 From this, he concluded that China would be a hard target for Christian conversion.
 However, he did not give up on his goal to preach in Japan.
 In June 1556, after many failed attempts, he landed in Bungo Province, Japan, with forty other Portuguese citizens.
-Upon his arrival, he was received by the Bungo lord.
+Upon his arrival, he was received by the Bungo lord, where he would establish the first Jesuit Library.
 Barreto returned to India in 1557.
 In 1558, he wrote a partial report of his experiences in China and Japan.